MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/swarm-mode.md

 ## Swarm mode system requirements

-One computer system (physical or virtual) running **Windows 10 Creators Update** (available for members of the [Windows Insiders](https://insider.windows.com/) program), setup as a container host (see the topic, [Windows Containers on Windows 10](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/quick-start-windows-10) for more details on how to get started with Docker containers on Windows 10)
+At least one physical or virtual computer system (to use the full functionality of swarm at least two nodes is recommended) running **Windows 10 Creators Update** (available for members of the [Windows Insiders](https://insider.windows.com/) program), setup as a container host (see the topic, [Windows Containers on Windows 10](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/quick-start-windows-10) for more details on how to get started with Docker containers on Windows 10)

 **Docker Engine v1.13.0 or later**